hutchisonkim/embedded_pendulums/readme.md

 - ### Validation Tasks

-    After each generator task is a validator task that checks the generated data against its schema.
+    After each generator task is a validator task that checks the generated data against its schema and other defined expectations.

 - ### Hot Reload DAG